intelsdi-x/swan/plugins/snap-plugin-collector-specjbb/README.md

 }
 ```

-To submit the manifest above, run:
+To create a task from the Task Manifest above, run:
 ```
 snaptel plugin load snap-plugin-collector-specjbb snaptel plugin load snap-plugin-publisher-file